GregMitch/Attendance-Checker/README.md

 # Attendance-Checker

 Simple python script that parses through all csv files in the current directory counting the times names appear.
-Simply need to place all csv files into the same folder as the TimeSaver.py script.
+Simply need to place all csv files into the same folder as the TimeSaver.py script and then execute it.

 ## Example CSV file